Evaluating the Generalization Ability of Super-Resolution Networks

 To fill in the gap, \textbf{we make the first attempt to propose a complete evaluation protocol, including a GA index, a series of test datasets, and a benchmark}, which could provide a comprehensive evaluation of the generalization ability.
 Before presenting our method, we clarify the basic definitions of generalization in SR task, and provide some general principles for the new index design.
-Afterwards, we propose the first Generalization Assessment index for SR task -- SRGA.
+Afterwards, we introduce the first Generalization Assessment index for SR task -- SRGA.
 SRGA is based on the statistical characteristics of internal features of the model, not output images.
 It is calculated on the test dataset, but is not sensitive to the data selection.
 More interestingly, it is a non-parametric and non-learning metric, which is guaranteed to have a good generalization ability itself.
-To better validate our method, we collect a patch-based image evaluation set (PIES) that includes both synthetic data and real-world images, covering a wide range of degradations.
+Moreover, the proposed SRGA does not require paired ground-truth images. \emph{Therefore, it can be used to evaluate the model generalization ability on real-world data, not just on synthetic data.} To better validate our method, we collect a patch-based image evaluation set (PIES) that includes both synthetic data and real-world images, covering a wide range of degradations.
 On this basis, we can benchmark existing SR models on generalization ability.
 The benchmarking results are mostly consistent with our common sense.
 For instance, BSRGAN and Real-ESRGAN have a good generalization performance on most datasets, and are superior to other blind SR methods.
 We also have some surprising discoveries, like SwinIR \cite{swinir} generalizes better on heavier noisy degradation, which could provide further insights on these methods.
 We hope our SRGA and datasets can help promote the development of blind SR methods, as well as other low-level vision problems.